-When travelling to Spain, it is best to bear this in mind and not dress too much like a foreigner to avoid bringing attention too yourself.
+When travelling to Spain, it’s best to bear this in mind and not dress too much like a foreigner to avoid bringing attention to yourself.

 Another thing to consider is that the weather is variable in Spain.
 No matter what time you visit Spain and where you go, the weather is not always sunny as depicted.

-If you visit Northern Spain and go to Bilbao for example, you will need to pack a jacket, as the city has high rainfall throughout the year.
+If you visit Northern Spain and go to Bilbao or San Sebastian for example, you will need to pack a jacket, as the city has high rainfall throughout the year.

-Below are a few items I recommend packing for Spain that will stand you in good stead on your trip!
+Below are all the essentials I recommend packing for Spain that will stand you in good stead on your trip!

 Espadrilles are a good choice as they are comfortable, supportive and stylish, making you fit in with the Spanish fashionistas!